tmuzanenhamo/Website-Blocker/README.md

 # Website-Blocker

-This python scripy can be used to block certain websites which can be distracting when you want to work.
+This python script can be used to block certain websites which can be distracting when you want to work.

 ## How To Run